 In addition to liabilities, the statement of financial position will sometimes report a separate section for deferred inflows of resources.
 This separate financial statement element, deferred inflows of resources, represents an acquisition of net position that applies to a future period(s) and so will not be recognized as an inflow of resources (revenue) until that time.
-The Authority has only one type of item, which arises only under a modified accrual basis of accounting that qualifies for reporting in this category.
-Accordingly, the item, unavailable revenue, is reported only in the governmental funds balance sheet.
-The governmental funds report unavailable revenues from property taxes.
+The Authority reports unavailable lease revenues on both the government-wide and governmental funds financial statements.
+In addition, the governmental funds report unavailable revenues from property taxes.
 These amounts are deferred and recognized as an inflow of resources in the period that the amounts become available.